About the Program

 b.
 Law W250 Business Associations (3 units)

-3. Complete 1 unit of Legal Research and Writing for LL.M.s (spring semester, online)
+3. Complete 3-units of Legal Research and Writing for LL.M.s and the Capstone project in the following sequence:

 Required Coursework for U.S. or Canadian-trained Students with a J.D. in Common Law